calkit/calkit/docs/tutorials/procedures.md

 ```

 With this pipeline, when we execute `calkit run`,
-if our procedure has never been executed, it will be kicked off.
+if our procedure has never been executed, it will begin right then.
-After that, our `plot-data` stage will execute.
+After completion, our `plot-data` stage will run.

+If the procedure has been run once,
-If we want to run the procedure again, we can use the `-f` flag to force
+but we want to run it again, we can use the `-f` flag to force
 it to be called, even though we already data present in
 `.calkit/procedure-runs/my-important-procedure`.
 After that, our `plot-data` stage will run since the procedure log folder